 The Renaissance artist painted two versions of the Tower of Babel.
 One is in Vienna, my favourite, and the other is housed in the Museum Boijmans Van Beuningen, in Rotterdam.
 Seen side by side, the two paintings may depict the same subject in a similar setting, but there are a number of important differences between the two compositions.
 The most obvious difference is the size of the Vienna panel, which is almost four times bigger than that of the Tower in Rotterdam – but if we were able to enter the compositions, we would realize that the Tower in Rotterdam is in fact 250 % bigger than the one in Vienna. https://www.bruegel2018.at/en/the-tower-of-babel/

 Pieter Bruegel the Elder’s two renditions of The Tower of Babel, exhibit subtle yet significant distinctions.
 In the Vienna painting, the tower commands a central and meticulously detailed position, with a slender design featuring a distinctive spiral staircase.
 The foreground is bustling with a multitude of workers engaged in various construction tasks, contributing to a sense of organized chaos.
 On the other hand, the Rotterdam version offers a slightly elevated perspective, showcasing a more massive and block-like tower positioned towards the left side.
 The architectural structure differs, and the foreground activity, while still busy, is less intricately detailed, allowing for a broader view of the expansive landscape.
 These variations in composition, architectural design, foreground activity, and atmospheric elements highlight Bruegel’s nuanced approach to depicting the same biblical narrative, providing viewers with unique visual experiences in each rendition.

-For a Student Activity, please… Check HERE!
+For a Student Activity, inspired by Pieter Bruelel’s paintings, titled The Tower of Babel, please… Check HERE!